 Let's sum up what we have learned.
 Acai is a super fruit that has health benefits for humans.
 But just because this fruit is loaded with antioxidants, that doesn't mean it is a good fit for your dog's diet.

 Acai contains theobromine, the same compound that makes chocolate toxic to dogs.
-There is some disagreement about whether or not dogs can eat acai berry, but the NASC advises against it, so we do too.
+There is some disagreement about whether or not dogs can eat acai berry, but the NASC advises against it.

 Don't take unnecessary risks with your dog's health.
-Stick with healthy fruits that are safe for dogs for the occasional nutritious treat.
+Stick with fruits that are deemed safe for dogs for the occasional nutritious treat.